ot4i/ace-cdc-debezium/README.md

 Using Debezium to Connect your Database to Kafka
 ------------------------------------------------
 We use a tool called KafkaConnect to do this for us.
-If you're using a standalone Kafka instance, I'd suggest simply following the [Debezium tutorial](https://debezium.io/documentation/reference/1.9/tutorial.html), or if you're using Strimzi then follow [this blog](https://strimzi.io/blog/2020/01/27/deploying-debezium-with-kafkaconnector-resource/).
+If you're using a standalone Kafka instance, I'd suggest simply following the [Debezium tutorial](https://debezium.io/documentation/reference/1.9/tutorial.html), or if you're using Strimzi then follow [this blog](https://strimzi.io/blog/2020/01/27/deploying-debezium-with-kafkaconnector-resource/), or this [Debezium Kubernetes Documentation](https://debezium.io/documentation/reference/stable/operations/kubernetes.html) page.

 You now have CDC messages in a Kafka queue, let's read them!